-This fall, you will all be enrolled in SPLL 101 Sophia Program in Liberal Learning: A First-Year Common Course, a basic introduction to the various facets of your academic experience at Saint Mary's.
-During the first year you will also participate with your classmates in various "Common Experiences" in which you will explore the importance of a liberal arts education and learn about the heritage of the Sisters of the Holy Cross and Saint Mary's College.
+This fall, you will be enrolled in SPLL 101 Sophia Program in Liberal Learning: A First-Year Common Course, which serves as a basic introduction to the various aspects of your experience at Saint Mary's College.
+The course will include common experiences that meet with the entire first-year class, small class meetings with your faculty advisor and a weekly session with your peer mentor.
+Our hope is to provide you with the resources you need to be successful at Saint Mary's.